KasperskyLab/Kaspresso/wiki/06_AdbServer.md

 ### Device part

-In Kaspresso, the special interface `AdbServer` has a default implementation `AdbServerImpl`.
-This implementation set `WARN` log level for Autotest AdbServer.
+In Kaspresso, the `AdbServer` interface has a default implementation `AdbServerImpl`.
+This implementation sets `WARN` log level for AdbServer.
-So, you can observe such logs in any kaspresso test: <br>
+So, you can see such logs in LogCat: <br>
 ```
 2020-09-10 12:24:27.240 10349-10378/com.kaspersky.kaspressample I/KASPRESSO: ___________________________________________________________________________
 2020-09-10 12:24:27.240 10349-10378/com.kaspersky.kaspressample I/KASPRESSO: TEST STEP: "1.
 Disable network" in DeviceNetworkSampleTest
 2020-09-10 12:24:27.240 10349-10378/com.kaspersky.kaspressample I/KASPRESSO: AdbServer.
 The command to execute=su 0 svc data disable
 2020-09-10 12:24:27.240 10349-10378/com.kaspersky.kaspressample W/KASPRESSO_ADBSERVER: Something went wrong (fake message)
 ```
-Tag `KASPRESSO_ADBSERVER` describes logs from Autotest AdbServer with `WARN` log level. <br>
+All the logs are printed with `KASPRESSO_ADBSERVER` tag with `WARN` log level. <br>
-If you desire to debug the internals of Autotest AdbServer (the device part) then you can set `VERBOSE` log level:
+If you want to debug the Device part of Autotest AdbServer (the device part), you can set `VERBOSE` log level:
 ```kotlin
 class DeviceNetworkSampleTest : TestCase(
     kaspressoBuilder = Kaspresso.Builder.simple {